nigel’s top ten – couscous-stuffed lamb

 Would I have tried this recipe if it hadn't been part of Nigel’s top ten?
 No – it didn’t look interesting enough, and there are so many more appealing roast lamb recipes out there!

-would i try this recipe again in the future? yes – it’s easy and suprisingly delicious, a perfect way to end the top ten challenge.
+Would I try this recipe again in the future?
+Yes – it’s easy and surprisingly delicious, a perfect way to end the top ten challenge.

 nigel slater’s roast lamb with couscous and red onions (april 2009) serves 6

 a handful of golden sultanas (we used dried cranberries)

 2 large pinches of cinnamon